amshrbo/nsfw-detection/README.md

 4. Append virtualenv path to your `$PATH varibale`
     - find out where virtualenv installed `$ which virtualenv`
     - append the output of the above command to `$ export PATH=/the/output/path:$PATH`
+    - For more info regarding virtualenv tool you can visit this [github gist](https://gist.github.com/amshrbo/2ca0afb88c428b79ddaf38374226b9e0)
+5. Clone the repo `$ git clone https://github.com/amshrbo/nsfw-detection.git`
-5. Create the virtualenv `$ virtualenv --python=$(which python3) venv`
+6. Create the virtualenv `$ virtualenv --python=$(which python3) venv`
-    - Make sure you are in the project folder.
+    - Make sure you are in the repo folder.
-6. Activate virtualenv `$ source venv/bin/activate`
+7. Activate virtualenv `$ source venv/bin/activate`
-7. Install requirments `$ pip3 install -r requirments.txt`
+8. Install requirments `$ pip3 install -r requirments.txt`
-8. Make sure that the version of pillow lib is Pillow==8.2.0
+9. Make sure that the version of pillow lib is Pillow==8.2.0
     - `$ pip freeze | grep Pillow`
     - As there is some lib conflicts with other pillow versions
     - To make sure that everything is okay `$ pip install Pillow==8.2.0`
+10. run the app `python3 app.py`

 ## To Do
 1. Collecting more violence data from this dataset in kaggle [real life violence](https://www.kaggle.com/mohamedmustafa/real-life-violence-situations-dataset)
     - This is a video dataset, so you can just extract images from it